Alexander-Jing/transfer_BCI/README.md

 # transfer_BCI
 Code for applying transfer learning methods in BCI classification.
 It will be used for experiments of mental workload classification (fNIRS) or motion imagination (EEG)

-Transfer learning in BCI application (generated from ChatGPT)
+Transfer learning in BCI application (generated from ChatGPT):

 Transfer learning has been applied in a variety of research fields within the context of BCI (Brain-Computer Interface) classification, including but not limited to: